-Toxicokinetic-The study of the absorption, distribution and elimination of toxic compounds in the living organism.
+Toxicokinetic-The absorption, distribution, and elimination of toxic compounds in the living organism.

 Uncertainty Factor (UF)-A factor used in operationally deriving the Minimal Risk Level (MRL) or Reference Dose (RfD) or Reference Concentration (RfC) from experimental data.
-UFs are intended to account for (1) the variation in sensitivity among the members of the human population, (2) the uncertainty in extrapolating animal data to the case of human, (3) the uncertainty in extrapolating from data obtained in a study that is of less than lifetime exposure, and (4) the uncertainty in using Lowest-Observed-Adverse-Effect Level (LOAEL) data rather than No-Observed-Adverse-Effect Level (NOAEL) data.
-A default for each individual UF is 10; if complete certainty in data exists, a value of one can be used; however a reduced LF of three may be used on a case-by-case basis, three being the approximate logarithmic average of 10 and 1.
+UFs are intended to account for (1) the variation in sensitivity among the members of the human population, (2) the uncertainty in extrapolating animal data to the case of human, (3) the uncertainty in extrapolating from data obtained in a study that is of less than lifetime exposure, and (4) the uncertainty in using lowest-observed-adverse-effect level (LOAEL) data rather than no-observed-adverse-effect level (NOAEL) data.
+A default for each individual UF is 10; if complete certainty in data exists, a value of 1 can be used; however, a reduced UF of 3 may be used on a case-by-case basis, 3 being the approximate logarithmic average of 10 and 1.

-Xenobiotic-any chemical that is foreign to the biological system.
+Xenobiotic-Any chemical that is foreign to the biological system.